-Illinois Hunting License - Steps to Buy in IL
+Illinois Hunting License - Steps to Buy Your IL Hunters License

-Follow these straightforward steps to obtain a Illinois hunting license:
+Follow these straightforward steps to obtain an Illinois hunting license:

 IL Hunter Education Certification